ninenines/erlang.mk/README.md

 downloaded to.
 It defaults to `deps`.
 It will be propagated into all the subsequent make calls, allowing all dependencies to use the same folder as expected.

+`TEMPLATES_DIR` is the path to the directory with ErlyDTL templates.
+Default value is `templates`.

 `CT_SUITES` is the list of common_test suites to run when you use the `make tests` command.
 If your suite module is named `ponies_SUITE`